 Originally shepherds from remote areas of Italy’s mountainous Abruzzo region (according to tradition), the zampognari are named after their instrument: the zampogna – bagpipes made from goat hide or sheepskin, and pifferi made of wood.
-The zampognari wear traditional folk dress of the region.
+The zampognari wear the traditional folk dress of the region.

-During Christmas time, you can come across Zampognari playing traditional folk and Christmas melodies around Christmas markets, in the streets, open squares, and anywhere Christmas traditions are celebrated.
+During Christmas time, you can come across Zampognari playing traditional folk and Christmas melodies around Christmas markets, in the streets, in open squares, and anywhere Christmas traditions are celebrated.
 If you do come across bagpipe players dressed like shepherds, stop and listen to the Zampognari whose joyful melodies extol the deep traditions and beauty of Italy.

 Italian Christmas traditions would not be the same without Christmas treats!
-Some of the most popular and delicious Christmas treats that you can easily find all over in markets and speciality shops in Italy are Panettone, Panforte, and Torrone.
+Some of the most popular and delicious Christmas treats that you can easily find all over in markets and specialty shops in Italy are Panettone, Panforte, and Torrone.

 Christmas treats are usually available and sold only around Christmas time – although you can find Panettone and Torrone in some specialty shops all year round.
 So be sure to grab some if you will be in Italy during the Christmas holidays and enjoy these delicious traditional Italian treats.